ScadeBlock/QSEngine/README.md

 !!
 WARNING: This project has been closed.
-QSEngine on Beta version!
-You can helps me for develop this Engine!
 # QSEngine 0.0.1 Beta
 A canvas engine makes with flask and pillow in python.
 It'll makes a image from server then send it to user computer.
 # Document